praschl/Kingfisher-Build-Monitor/README.md

 Translations for english and german are available.

 ## Where does the name come from?
 The Kingfisher ("Eisvogel" in german) is a beautiful bird that lives at rivers and catches fish.
-It's orange and azure, and I needed a name that's somehow related to Azure DevOps :-)
+It's orange and azure, so it's related to Azure DevOps :-)

 # Technical stuff
 This is a rewrite of https://github.com/praschl/TeamBuildMonitor which used the WCF api of TFS.
 The new REST api is much more